-Approval of the Investment Policy by the Legislative body is not required by law but is a recommended best practice.
-The Council may request alterations be made to any section as long as the revisions meet the requirements of the State Code.
+Approval of the Investment Policy annually by the Legislative body is required by City policy and is a recommended best practice.
+The Council may request alterations be made to any section as long as the revisions meet the requirements of Government Code.